 Onslaught of Shadows> Rampage> Spirit of Dread> Devastating Charge

 I like to start with boots and 3 health potions.
-From passive you gain around 6-7 bonus ad, which is nice and you're faster than opponent, can dodge skillshots (like Dr. Mundo's Infected Cleaver) and have something to heal.
+From passive you gain around 6-7 bonus ad, which is nice and you're faster than opponent, can dodge skillshots (like Dr. Mundo's Infected Bonesaw) and have something to heal.

 Next item is Phage - it gives you extra hp, bit of ad and on-hit slow effect, very helpfull while chasing enemy.
 Then you go Sheen for its awesome passive, and extra bit of mana (thats 10 extra swings with your Rampage).